prevedel-lab/Deep3P-Denoising/README.md

 ### Further information

 For more detailed information about the code and its functionality, please refer to the [documentation file](/docs/documentation/Documentation.txt) and the code itself, which includes comments explaining the various functions and steps.
 Additionally, you may contact the authors for further assistance or clarification.

+This code has been tested successfully on a Windows-PC with a NVIDIA GeForce RTX 3060.

 ## Future Work